marijnh/Eloquent-JavaScript/04_data.md

 {{index "[] (array)"}}

-Square bracket array notation similarly allows the triple-dot operator to spread another array into the new array.
+Square bracket array notation similarly allows the triple-dot operator to spread another array into the new array:

 ```
 let words = ["never", "fully"];